wp-plugins/twitch-tv-embed-suite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Twitch TV Embed Suite allows easy placement of a twitch tv stream and/or chat anywhere on your WordPress site.
-Also contains a widget for displaying stream status.
 == Description ==

 Twitch TV Embed Suite is a plugin that allows for fast and easy embedded of twitch tv stream and chat on your WordPress site.
 The plugin features an easy to configure